nsbgn/pandoc.mk/README.md

 Then, create a `Makefile` with the following content:

-    include snel.mk snel-doc.mk
+    include snel.mk snel-html.mk snel-pdf.mk

 The first import will set PDF and HTML targets for corresponding files in the source directory.
 Documents without an appropriate value for `make` in the metadata will be ignored.
-The second import will add default recipes to actually *make* those PDF and HTML targets.
+The other imports will add default recipes to actually *make* those PDF and HTML targets.

 Local resources that are *linked to* by the source documents, are also